EUC Score Test Results

 Test Engineer: Benny Tritsch Date of test: 11 December 2022

-Testable question: What is the difference between a Windows 365 Cloud PC and an Azure D4s v3 VM with RAS 19?
+Find out what the difference is between an entry-level Windows 365 Cloud PC wit 2 vCPUs and an Azure D4s v3 VM with 4 vCPUs and RAS 19.

 Windows 365 Cloud PC